compnski/eInkTodo/README.md

 ## Troubleshooting
 The wifi only seems to connect like 1 in 100 times.
 It worked great in the prototype step, now, not so much.
 Good luck!

+## TODO

+1. Fetch temp / weather ?
+1. Look into adding lines across for style
+1. Checkmark for completed tasks
+1. Red color for overdue tasks
+1. Read buttons for done
+1. Flash LED on overdue
+1. Fix spacing and all that
+1. Speaker / sound
+1. Neopixels on top
+1. Korean word of the day??
+(First todo?)